raster-foundry/granary/README.md

 ### Nexus Repository Manager

 When developing at the Azavea office, strongly consider use of the Nexus proxy.
 This is automatically configured in project setup.
-If you are not connected to the `vpn` you will need to disable it by deleting or moving `app-backend/.sbtopts`.
+If you are not connected to the `vpn` you will need to disable it by deleting or moving `.sbtopts`.

 ### Project Organization